Street Art City Guide to Stavanger, Norway*

 This large blue whale is one of two large street art mural works in Stavanger painted by Belgian street artist ROA who visited the city in 2013.

 Pøbel meaning hooligan is a pseudonymous Norwegian street artist based in Stavanger.
-This lifesize stencil work was sprayed back in 2010 with fellow Norwegian artist Østrem who we believe painted the pieces' letters is starting to slowly fade as the elements whether the paint on this piece.
+This lifesized stencil work was sprayed on the wall back in 2010 with fellow Norwegian artist Østrem who we believe painted the pieces' letters is starting to slowly fade as the elements weather the paint on this piece.

 Polish duo ETAM Crew painted this large-scale mural titled “The first day of school” back in 2014 and is still looking fresh.